vsgosnell/MD-Simulation-Analysis/README.md

 ### Simulation

-Energy minimization and equilibration are performed sequentially within a single script:
+Energy minimization and equilibration are performed sequentially within a single script, followed by the production runs:

 ```bash
 bash scripts/simulation/minimization_equilibration.sh